 CNB e-Statements are online bank statements that look exactly like your mailed paper statements.
 They are a safe, convenient way to view, print, or download your account statements from our Online Banking website.
 We can alert you when your statements are ready and it's FREE.
 To find out how you can sign up for this service, visit one of our 14 offices today.

-Despite continued concern about the health and state of various foreign economies and political upheaval occurring in certain international regions, the U.S. national economy continued to recover in the first quarter of 2015, although at a slower pace.
-According to the Bureau of Economic Analysis, a division of the U.S. Department of Commerce, the U.S. national real gross domestic product (GDP) grew at an annual rate of 0.2% during the first quarter of 2015, in its advance estimate.
-Growth in real GDP for the first quarter of 2015 primarily reflects increases in personal consumption expenditures and private inventory investment, partly offset by decreased exports, nonresidential fixed investment, and state and local government spending.
-Locally, total real estate transactions increased 12.4% for the first three months of 2014, at 3,089, as compared to the same period in 2014, at 2,749.
+Despite continued concern about the health of various foreign economies, the U.S. national economy continued to recover in the second quarter of 2015.
+According to the Bureau of Economic Analysis, a division of the U.S. Department of Commerce, the U.S. national real gross domestic product (GDP) grew at an annual rate of 3.7% during the second quarter of 2015, in its second estimate.
+Growth in real GDP for the second quarter of 2015 primarily reflects increases in personal consumption expenditures, exports, state and local government spending, nonresidential fixed investment, residential fixed investment, and private inventory investment.
+Locally, total real estate transactions increased 16.1% for the first half of 2015, at 7,220, as compared to the same period in 2014, at 6,219.

 Conway National continues to maintain a substantial financial position and continually improving profitability, both of which compare favorably to local markets.
 Conway National remains dedicated to its conservative and prudent banking practices; and, as always, we are very appreciative of your continued support.
 We look forward to the future and continuing to build your bank steeped in our traditions of exceptional customer service, trust, and dedication to all of the communities we serve.